afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 That can come from **great developers** or **great system designers** (or leads, SREs, product-minded engineers — the list is long). **The role name is not the point.** The point is whether you **multiply problems or reduce them**, and whether people and systems leave your orbit a little **sharper** or a little more **tangled**.

-**AI does not fill that gap for you — it widens whatever you already reinforce.** Strong habits of judgment turn into leverage; habits of skipping the hard questions turn into volume.
+**AI does not fill that gap for you — it widens whatever you already reinforce.** Strong habits of judgement turn into leverage; habits of skipping the hard questions turn into volume.
 The section below names that split in plain terms.

 ## The Only Divide That Actually Matters